What is a BIM File Format? BIM vs. CAD.

 The history of CAD programs (computer-aided design) is relatively long, but it provides the ability to create detailed models in both 2D and 3D.
 Because of that, many companies have been relying on CAD software for years.
 However, with the rise of BIM (building information management) in recent years, many thought that the transition between the two would be as simple as converting the files from one format to another.

 Unfortunately, it’s not that easy.
 Since the differences between BIM and CAD extend far beyond the file formats, making the transition is much more complicated than just the data conversion process.
+Even the history of these two terms is completely different – and history is what we will start with.

 CAD and BIM: the definition